CatFishing4Guyz/twrp_device_Samsung_A225G/README.md

 Possible things missing and incorrect directories in the `recovery.fstab`

 ## Credits
-Monkeys30, person who made the stuff
+Monkeys30 (The Platypus Enthusiast @XDA), me

-rokibhasansagar, for his noob-friendly gist
+rokibhasansagar, for his noob-friendly gist, wouldn't have gotten anywhere without it

 lopestom, for important details